DOG & PUPPY TRAINING

-Puppy 101: This class is designed for new puppies under 20 weeks to teach the beginning basics of obedience, behavior and manners.
+This class is designed for new puppies under 20 weeks to teach the beginning basics of obedience, behavior and manners.
 We will cover most aspects of puppy raising and socialization with play time after instruction.
-The class will run for 6 weeks and cost is $120 for all sessions.
+The class will run for six weeks.

-Puppy 102: This is a continuation of Puppy 101 and expand on behaviors learned in 101 with the addition of more advanced obedience.
+This is a continuation of Puppy 101.
+We expand on behaviors learned in 101 with the addition of more advanced obedience.
 We will also touch on the problem behaviors of adolescent dogs and how to manage/control these behaviors.
-The class will run for 6 weeks and cost is $120 for all sessions.
+The class will run for six weeks.

 - Accepting a friendly stranger